Salmandabbakuti/xenea-discord-bot/README.md

-# Xenea Gated Discord Bot
+# DisGuard

-The Xenea Gated Discord Bot facilitates secure and gated exclusive access to server channels for users holding specific amount of NFT tokens or ERC20 tokens on Xenea Testnet/mainnet.
+DisGuard facilitates secure and gated exclusive access to server channels for users holding specific amount of NFT tokens or ERC20 tokens on any EVM-compatible chain.
 This bot verifies user's token balances, granting them roles based on their holdings.
 This role-based access provides exclusive entry to gated channels.
 This bot can be installed on any Discord server and configured with your own tokens and roles.

 ### Prerequisites